 Jesus answered, "Truly, truly, I say to you, unless one is born of water and the Spirit he cannot enter into the kingdom of God.John 3:5(NASB)

-One night, the Lord Jesus was visited by an important teacher of Jewish law called Nicodemus.
-He had come earnestly seeking answers to important questions, which he and other rulers of the Jews had.. regarding Jesus, His teachings and His miracles.
-They all acknowledged that no one could do the mighty miracles that Jesus performed, unless God was with Him.
+One night, the Lord Jesus was visited by an important teacher of the Jews called Nicodemus.
+He had come earnestly seeking answers to important questions which he and other Jewish rulers had regarding Jesus, His teachings, and His miracles.
+They all acknowledged that no one could do the mighty miracles that Jesus performed unless God was with Him.
 However, He did not fit in with the Jew's perception of God's Messiah and Nicodemus wanted answers to important, spiritual questions.